Isaac Adaka Boro: Early life

 Isaac Adaka Boro was born on September 10, 1938, in the humid creeks of Oloibiri, now located in Ogbia Local Government Area of Bayelsa State.
-He was the son of Pepple Boro, a school headmaster. n his autobiography, The Twelve-Day Revolution, Boro recounted moving frequently with his family whenever his father was transferred to head a new school.
+He was the son of Pepple Boro, a school headmaster.
+In his autobiography, The Twelve-Day Revolution, Boro recounted moving frequently with his family whenever his father was transferred to head a new school.
 He wrote:

 "I am reliably informed that I was born at the zero hours of midnight on 10 September 1938, in the oil town of Oloibiri along humid creeks of the Niger Delta.
 My father was the headmaster of the only mission school there.
 Before I was old enough to know my surroundings, I was already in a city called Port Harcourt where my father was again the headmaster of another mission school.
 This was in the early forties.
 The next environment where I found myself was in my hometown, Kaiama.
 My father had been sent there to head a school yet again."

 Boro excelled academically, earning his First School Leaving Certificate with distinction and later passing the West African School Certificate Examination at Hussey College, Warri, in 1957.
-That year, he achieved the best school certificate results in the college.

 After completing his secondary education in Warri, Delta State, Boro began working as a teacher before joining the Nigerian Police Force in 1961.
 He later secured a scholarship from the Eastern Regional Government to study chemistry at the University of Nigeria, Nsukka (UNN).

 At UNN, Boro emerged as the President of the Students’ Union Government for the 1964/1965 academic session after two prior attempts.
 This marked his first prominent leadership role and brought him widespread recognition.
 True to his middle name, "Adaka," meaning "Lion" in the Ijaw language, Boro was known for his radical and courageous personality.
 As a student, he challenged the Federal Government in court, seeking to nullify the 1964 general elections.
 He also introduced campus transportation services, which had been previously unavailable at the university.

 Boro closely followed Nigeria's political crises, drawing inspiration from revolutionary leaders like Fidel Castro.
 Upon leaving UNN in 1965, he moved to Lagos, where he co-founded a political movement called WXYZ with Samuel Owonaru and Nottingham Dick.
 The group advocated for greater control of the Niger Delta's oil wealth by the Ijaw people.

 Boro, who reportedly admired Prime Minister Abubakar Tafawa Balewa, criticized the military coup that led to the Prime Minister's assassination.
 He expressed disapproval of Major-General Johnson Aguiyi-Ironsi's emergence as Head of State, which he viewed as undermining Nigeria's federal structure and constitution.
 He described the coup as a direct violation of the principles agreed upon by the country's founding fathers.

 In response to these developments, and convinced of the need for change, Boro declared the secession of the Niger Delta from the rest of Nigeria a few weeks after the coup.